CSanders000/post-install-config/README.md

 <img src=https://github.com/CSanders000/post-install-config/assets/161166823/a680dc74-3e76-48b5-ad43-994e1b66d118"/>
 </p>
 <p>
 Next, we will create our agents.
 We'll click Agents, Agents, and add new agent.
 We will add two agents, Jane Doe and John Doe.
 When creating our agents we will make Jane a System Administrator and John will be in the Support department.
 When making these accounts; we can name them both, give them a fake email (ex. jane.doe@osticket.com), make their usernames something simple (ex. jane.doe), and then give them passwords.
 We'll uncheck the "Send the agent a password reset email" box to give them a password, then we will uncheck the "Request password change at next login" box.
 It is also important to assign them to a department and a role.
 Jane will be a System Administrator with the Supreme Admin role.
 We will also give her a secondary department in Support with a Supreme Admin Role.
-For John, we will just give him a Support role with expanded permissions (so he is able to close tickets).
+For John, we will just give him a Support role with expanded permissions (so he can close tickets).
 </p>
 <br />